 - Removed or abandoned thousands of feet of old logging roads

 - Enhanced forest stands on over 60 acres of the property by thinning, creating snags, placing downed wood, and planting a variety of native conifers.

 In the end, we used over 350 logs sourced from the property to create the structures that will help to return the river to its natural floodplain.
 The structures will activate additional floodplain, provide pool habitat, increase habitat diversity, sort gravel to provide spawning habitat, and provide food resources for fish.

-We’re grateful to the following funders for their critical support: Washington State RCO Salmon Recovery Funding Board and the Lower Columbia Fish Recovery Board, United States Department of Agriculture’s Natural Resource Conservation Service, the United States Fish and Wildlife Service, the Lindblad Expeditions-National Geographic (LEX-NG) Fund, and The JW & HM Goodman Family Foundation for making this project possible.
+We’re grateful to the following funders for their critical support: Washington State RCO Salmon Recovery Funding Board and the Lower Columbia Fish Recovery Board, United States Department of Agriculture’s Natural Resource Conservation Service, the United States Fish and Wildlife Service, the Lindblad Expeditions-National Geographic (LEX-NG) Fund, The JW & HM Goodman Family Foundation, The Seattle Audubon Society’s Martin Miller Fund, the Demuth Foundation, and finally the North American Wetlands Conservation Act Fund for making this project possible.
 Thanks also to our contractors at Natural Systems Design, Henderson LLC, and Johnson and Sons Excavation & Trucking LLC.

 View images of the Elochoman River and the surrounding forestland below.
 Photos by Doug Gorsline